Iris petrana

 Iris petrana, commonly known as the Petra iris, is a species in the genus Iris, it is also in the subgenus of Iris and in the Oncocyclus section.
 It has spring blooming flowers that come in shades from burgundy, dark brown to dark violet and purple.
 They have yellow or dark 'beards' and flower over sword-like grey-green leaves.
-It is normally found in the desert sands between the countries of Jordan and Israel.
+It is normally found in the desert sands between the countries of Jordan and Israel-Palestine.

 Description

 I. petrana has a small brown rhizome.

 It has waxy, sword-like leaves that are greyish green.
 These may reach up to 25 cm tall and can form small low tufts.

 The plant can reach up to between 20–25 cm tall.
 Normally, the stalk of the plant holds a flower head high above the foliage, raising it to pollenisers.

 The plant blooms early in the year, between March and April.
 It also can bloom as early as February, after the spring rains.

 The large flowers are between 5–7 cm in diameter, and come in dark shades ranging from dark brown or burgundy through to dark violet or dark purple.
 In certain lights the flowers appears to be nearly black.

 Like other irises, it has two pairs of petals: three large sepals (outer petals), known as the 'falls', and three inner, smaller petals (or tepals), known as the 'standards'.
 The upright standards are obovate or unguiculate (claw-like) in shape, with dark veining.

 The falls are oblong or ovate shaped with a signal patch that is virtually black.
 In the middle of the falls, there is a row of short hairs called the 'beard', which is mostly orange, yellow, or dark-tipped on a cream ground.

 After the iris has flowered, it produces a seed capsule.
 The seeds are 3 mm in size and the wind disperses them from the seed capsules.
 The elaiosome (fleshy coating) of seeds of the iris are rolled by the wind along the soil surface near the plant and collected later by ants.
 The seeds have arils (a coating) which the ants seem to prefer.